 Sync Sliders to Master: When toggled ON, adjusting the master volume on the main dashboard will proportionally adjust all grouped speakers at the same time, maintaining your perfect room-to-room balance.

-Tap the Settings Gear Icon in the top right corner of the main dashboard to access hardware-specific configurations.
+Tap the Settings gear icon in the top right corner of the main dashboard to access hardware-specific configurations.
+Because Controller Pro adapts to your exact hardware, some of the options below will only appear if your specific speaker supports them.

 Rename Speaker: Type a new name into the box and tap Save to permanently rename the active speaker across your entire network.

-Quick Resume: The app stores a local history of your most recent internet radio stations.
-Simply tap the green Play button next to any station to instantly tune back in.
+Quick Resume: Simply tap the green Play button next to any item on the list to instantly launch the stream and tune back in.

 If you are experiencing audio dropouts or connection issues, the Diagnostics Terminal provides raw, real-time telemetry straight from the speaker's internal network card.